 1. Don’t loan money to friends and family if at all possible.

 If you need to make a gift, then do so.
 Even if the recipient assures you that payments will be coming, think of this money as a gift.
 Believe me, you’ll live longer this way.
-On the other hand, sometimes you do other people a favor by turning them down.
+On the other hand, think this through carefully.
+Sometimes you do other people a huge favor by turning them down.
 If someone is in debt and you bail them out, what’s to stop them from getting into trouble again and again?
 Nothing.
-If someone has a debt problem, you might want to help them fix it but that doesn’t always mean you write a fat check.
+If someone has a debt problem, you might want to help them fix it but that doesn’t mean you can do that by writing a fat check.

 2. If you simply must make the loan, at least get the terms in writing.